CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 of the game, only in 1.0, so it was assumed that it was just fixed there.

 However, **Wesser** found out there's more to that.
-This is not a game bug -- instead, it was a mistake made when HOODLUM initially defeated SecuROM in the 1.0 executable back in 2005!
+This is not a game bug -- instead, it was a mistake made when HOODLUM initially defeated SecuROM in the 1.0 executable back in {% include elements/time.html date="2005-01-01" preset=site.date.year %}!
 A chunk of code obfuscated by DRM was decrypted incorrectly, resulting in this breakage, which has later been carried over by **listener** to his famous Compact EXE.
 Wesser figured out this issue in detail and reimplemented the missing chunk of code that's now also included in SilentPatch.